gradle/gradle/design-docs/gradle-3.0.md

 * Remove the `<<` operator.
 * Inline `ConventionTask` and `AbstractTask` into `DefaultTask`.
 * Remove `Task.dependsOnTaskDidWork()`.
-* Mix `TaskInternal` in during decoration and remove references to internal types.
+* Mix `TaskInternal` in during decoration and remove references to internal types from `DefaultTask` and `AbstractTask`

 ## Remove references to internal classes from API